Garfield Heights High School

 Garfield Heights High School is a public high school located in Garfield Heights, Ohio, United States, about 10 miles southeast of downtown Cleveland.
 It is part of the Garfield Heights City School District.
-The school currently enrolls approximately 1,300 students.
-The mascot is the Bulldog, and the school colors are navy blue and gold.
-The principal is Tammy Hager.
+The school today currently enrolls approximately 1,300 students.
+The school's mascot is the Bulldog, and the school's main colors are navy blue and gold.

-New performing arts center

-Garfield Heights Board of Education presented the grand opening of the performing arts center on November 3, 2007.
-The building includes a 792-seat auditorium; a makeup room; a storage room; several changing rooms for Music Express, drama performers, and band members; and two classrooms, one being the band room, and another for the choral department.

-History

-The school recently received an "Effective" rating from the state of Ohio, the third highest rating a school can achieve.

-The district is fed by its own middle school and by three nearby parochial schools.

 Athletics

 The school's athletic teams are known as the Bulldogs.
-They are independent of a league, beginning with 2015-16.
+They are currently in the United Athletic Conference as of 2026, beginning with 2015-16.
 They were previously members of the Northeast Ohio Conference from 2007 to 2015, with the exception of the ice hockey team, which belongs to the Greater Cleveland High School Hockey League Blue Division.
 The school fields athletic teams in football, track & field, wrestling, baseball, soccer, tennis, golf, basketball, softball, and hockey.
 The Ohio High School Athletic Association approved bowling as a sanctioned sport starting in the 2006-2007 school year.
-The 2005-2006 bowling team won a division and league championship.